asmatar/pokemon/consignes/userStory.md

-***page main***

-- creer un loader quand ca charge les cartes
+- quand on filtre, ca ajoute les cartes a celles qu'on a deja

-- creer un systeme de pagination et plus tard de scroll infini
+- scroll infiny